RoadieHQ/marketing-site/content/docs/integrations/pagerduty/index.md

 ![PagerDuty plugin in Roadie Backstage](./pagerduty-plugin.png)

+## Prerequisites

 In order to use the PagerDuty plugin, Roadie needs an API token to communicate with it's APIs.

-This page describes how to create and set up the API token.

-## Steps
+### Setting up the plugin:

-### Step 1: Create an API token
+#### 1. Create an API token

 Inside PagerDuty, access "API Access Keys" inside the "Integrations" menu.